-The 2018 Build Season during our 35th anniversary will start soon!
+The 2019 Build Season will soon get underway!
 Last year, over 1,500 volunteers donated their time and energy to Memphis Habitat.
 As you consider volunteering with us, we recommend looking through our 2019 Construction Volunteer Handbook, as well as reading our Family Stories to get more acquainted with Memphis Habitat.
 Youth volunteers age 16 to18 are allowed to volunteer on the build site, but cannot operate power tools.
 Children under the age of 16 are not allowed on the build site.
-Ready to volunteer?
-Click the link at the bottom of this page for available build dates and reigster to volunteer!

 Not all volunteers swing a hammer or wield a paint brush!
 The Habitat for Humanity ReStore diverts tons of gently used homegoods and building materials from landfills by reselling them at discount prices to the general public.
 The ReStore depends on volunteers to sort and organize donations, stock shelves, assist customers, test appliances and electronics, and much more.
 Check out our 2019 ReStore Volunteer Handbook, as well as exploring our Memphis ReStore Website to learn more about volunteering and the store.
 There is no specific training necessary to get involved; volunteers go through a brief orientation on their first day.
 ReStore volunteers must be 17 or older.
 Our current ReStore volunteer opportunities are on Mondays through Saturdays.

-** We do not have any court-ordered community service hour opprtunties at this time.
+** We do not have any court-ordered community service hour opportunities at this time.